samuelhbne/proxy-xray/README.md

 ### 4. Connect to TCP+TLS+Trojan server

-The following instruction connect to Xray server port 443 in TCP+TLS+Trojan mode with given password; Update geosite and geoip rule dat files; All sites and IPs located in Iran will be connected directed.
+The following instruction connect to Xray server port 443 in TCP+TLS+Trojan mode with given password; Update geosite and geoip rule dat files; All sites and IPs located in Iran will be connected directly.

 ```shell
 $ mkdir -p /tmp/rules